RyanIsInSchool/school-site/README.md

 # school-site
-repository to store school-related files. \n ryan \n why are you here
+repository to store school-related files. ryan. why are you here?